rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/SlaManagedVolumeClientConfigInput.md

 ### SlaManagedVolumeClientConfigInput
 Supported in v5.3+

-- postBackupScriptOnBackupFailure: SlaManagedVolumeScriptConfigInput
-  - Supported in v5.3+
-      v5.3-v6.0: Specifies configuration information for the optional post-backup script that runs after data backup failed. v7.0+: Specifies configuration information for the optional post-backup script that runs if data backup fails.
-- postBackupScriptOnBackupSuccess: SlaManagedVolumeScriptConfigInput
-  - Supported in v5.3+
-      v5.3-v6.0: Specifies configuration information for the optional post-backup script that runs after data backup is complete. v7.0+: Specifies configuration information for the optional post-backup script that runs after data backup completes.
-- preBackupScript: SlaManagedVolumeScriptConfigInput
-  - Supported in v5.3+
-      Specifies configuration information for the optional pre-backup script that runs before data backup begins.
 - shouldCancelBackupOnPreBackupScriptFailure: System.Boolean
   - Supported in v5.3+
       Specifies whether a failure of the pre-backup script halts the backup process.